5 min read

 Popular understanding of the famed Cream City brick was that it all started in Milwaukee, Wisconsin, way back in and around 1835-36.
 Early brickmakers mined a red clay and a blue clay, mixed them together, and burned it, producing a buff color.
 Presto!

-While this is a super over-simplification of the process, the beautiful creamy brick became associated with Milwaukee.
-And leading up to the American Civil War in the 1850s, Milwaukee started mass producing this type of brick, which went hand-and-hand with a building boom.
+While this is a super over-simplification of the process, the beautiful, creamy brick became associated with Milwaukee.
+And leading up to the American Civil War in the 1850s, Milwaukee started mass producing this type of brick, which went hand-in-hand with a building boom.

-But what about the myth that it was only made in Milwaukee?
+But what about the myth that Cream City bricks were only made in Milwaukee, Wisconsin?

 All of the neighboring counties of Milwaukee, in fact, had Cream City brick operations.
 But so did areas along the coast of Lake Michigan (as far north as Green Bay, Wisconsin) and the coast of Lake Superior (around Bayfield, Wisconsin).

 Away from the Great Lakes, Cream City bricks were produced as far west as Baraboo, Monroe, and Waupaca, and most places in between.
-For example, Washington County, Wisconsin is the county where we (The Tower Heritage Center) is based.
-Between 1853 and 1903, Washington County, Wisconsin was home to 6 brick factories at one time or another, located in West Bend, Farmington, Boltonville, Kewaskum, Barton, Polk, and Schleisingerville (now known as Slinger).
+For example, Washington County, Wisconsin, is the county where we (The Tower Heritage Center) are based.
+Between 1853 and 1903, Washington County, Wisconsin, was home to 6 brick factories at one time or another, located in West Bend, Farmington, Boltonville, Kewaskum, Barton, Polk, and Schleisingerville (now known as Slinger).

 In sum, Cream City bricks were indeed not exclusive to Milwaukee.